Reading at the Wade

 This book discussion group, facilitated by Dr. Rolland Hein (professor emeritus of English at Wheaton College), meets at the Wade Center on Saturday mornings from 10:00am - 11:00am during the school year.

-Follow this link to RSVP
+Follow this Link to RSVP

-Wheaton College Bookstore Coupon
+College Bookstore Coupon

 Reading groups are free and open to anyone who would like to participate, but sign-up is required due to space considerations.
 For questions or more information, contact the Wade Center front desk at 630-752-5908 or at firstname.lastname@example.org.